slowernews/wisdom-tldr/chapters/1-1_self_foundation.md

 > *"Humility is mostly about being very honest about how much you owe to luck."
 -- Kevin Kelly [1952]*

-You might think you want a fancy car or a nice watch, but what you really want is respect and admiration from your peers.

 Ego is the unhealthy belief in our own importance.

 You are not perfect, and you never will be.
-Success means nothing in life—it’s forgotten in one generation, two at best.
+Success means nothing in life, it’s forgotten in one generation, two at best.
 Your emotional health, however, lives on for hundreds of generations in the lives of everyone you touch and their descendants.
 One way to humble yourself is to place yourself in the position of being the weakest person in something during the day.

 > *"The higher we are placed, the more humbly we should walk."
 -- Cicero [-106]*